ROUNAK-KUMAR-GUPTA/Eightfold---Engineering-Intern_Assignment/README.md

 # Multi-Source Candidate Data Transformer

-A deterministic and extensible candidate data processing pipeline that ingests candidate information from multiple heterogeneous sources (Recruiter CSV, Resume PDF, and GitHub JSON), normalizes fields into canonical representations, merges duplicate records, validates the final schema, and exports the output as NDJSON.
+A deterministic and extensible pipeline that ingests candidate information from multiple sources (Recruiter CSV, Resume PDF, and GitHub JSON), normalizes the data into a canonical format, merges duplicate records, validates the output schema, and exports the final result as NDJSON.

-This project was developed as part of the **Eightfold AI Engineering Intern Assignment**.
+This project was developed for the **Eightfold AI Engineering Intern Assignment**.

 ---